 Salaries and Wages Salaries Salaries for staff serving this program.
 Wages-Substitute Wages for substitutes for PLTW certification training and new teacher visits.
 Wages-Workshop Wages for teachers to attend PLTW training.
-Wages-Stipends Wages for teacher training stipends for expansion of PLTW.
 Contracted Services Trans-Bus Contracts Transportation for field trips.
 Repair-Equipment Repairs and maintenance of technology education equipment which cannot be performed by school system.
 Contracted-Labor PLTW training tuition and participation fee.
 Supplies and Materials Textbooks Funding for middle and high school textbooks, based upon a nine-year replacement cycle.
 Supplies-MOI Supplies to support students and teachers in the effective implementation of the curriculum.
-While Materials of Instruction are primarily allocated to the schools, a portion will be maintained centrally to ensure that each school will be able to meet the needs of its students.
+The percentage of Materials of Instruction funds allocated to schools and held centrally is determined on a program-by-program basis, based on historical data to ensure that student needs are met.
 Supplies-General Supplies for PLTW courses and technology education courses, PLTW laptop computers, printers, machines, tools, robots, and equipment.
-Technology-Computer Computers for expansion of Project Lead the Way.
-Other Charges Training Teacher training related to expansion of PLTW.